gitony0101/Coding-crash/Cpp-Crash/Cpp-Notes-0.md

 }
 ```

+**The datatype is critical to the program**.
+If you use the wrong datatype, the program will not work, or in worse,the program will give you wired result.

 It actually works like the clock when it is over INT_MAX, then it goes to the INT_MIN.

 # Chapter 2 ASCII Program